B. R. Gavai

-Bhushan Ramkrishna Gavai (born 24 November 1960) is an Indian jurist who is currently serving as the 52nd Chief Justice of India since 14 May 2025.
-He is a former judge of the Bombay High Court and also currently serves as the chancellor of some National Law Universities (NLUs).
-He is the second ever Chief Justice of India to be belonging to Scheduled Caste.
-He is also the ex officio patron-in-chief of National Legal Services Authority.
+Bhushan Ramkrishna Gavai (born 24 November 1960) is a retired Indian jurist who had served as the 52nd Chief Justice of India (CJI) from 14 May to 23 November 2025.
+He is a former judge of the Bombay High Court and also served as the chancellor of some National Law Universities (NLUs).
+He is the second-ever CJI to be from the Scheduled Castes.
+During his term as CJI, he also served as ex officio patron-in-chief of the National Legal Services Authority.

 Early life and education

 Gavai was born on 24 November 1960 in Amravati, Maharashtra, and studied at a primary municipal school in Amravati.
 He then studied at Chikitsak Samuha Shirolkar Madhyamik Shala and at Holy Name High School in Mumbai.
 After earning degrees in commerce and in law from Amravati University, he joined the legal profession in 1985.